Majestic9169/reconstruction-formatter/README.md

 - [React](https://reactjs.dev)
 - And [many more](./package.json).
 <p align="right">(<a href="#top">back to top</a>)</p>

+## TODO

+- [ ] State Management with Redux
+  - this is important because
+    - need to be able to calculate averages and stuff, and don't want to deal with passsing state around
+    - want to learn redux
+- [ ] Make report with react-pdf
+  - options for detailed/simple/critique etc. i.e. multiple templates
+- [ ] update documentation with proper input format
+- [ ] database integrations eventually?

 ## ✍️ Authors <a name = "authors"></a>
 - [@Majestic9169](https://github.com/Majestic9169) - Idea & Initial work